Release date: July 8, 2013

 46:05

 In the sense that Peterson is using the term, an icon is a religious work of art, most commonly a painting, and generally associated with Orthodox Christianity and certain Eastern Catholic churches.
 Such icons generally depict a holy being or object such as Jesus, Mary, saints, angels, or the cross.
-Distinctive painting and compositional techniques set icons apart from other depictions of the same subject, including the use of gold leaf or paint as the ground of the painting--landscapes, buildings, and other objects are either absent or highly stylized.
+Distinctive painting and compositional techniques set icons apart from other depictions of the same subject, including the use of gold leaf or paint as the ground of the painting—landscapes, buildings, and other objects are either absent or highly stylized.
 Icons function on multiple levels simultaneously, including the communication of essential doctrines of Christianity, and as a point of contact between the mundane world and the realm of the divine.
-Learn more about the history of icons here and here, and about their theology here.
-Explore examples of icons here.

 47:45

-Trinity is another central Christian doctrine: the understanding of God, holding that there is one God in three divine persons, traditionally named the Father, the Son (Jesus Christ), and the Holy Spirit.
-Each person is God, whole and entire, distinct, but of one "substance, essence or nature" (in this terminology, "nature" is what one is, while "person" is who one is).
-Learn more on Wikipedia.
+48:00 Trinity is another central Christian doctrine: the understanding of God, holding that there is one God in three divine persons, traditionally named the Father, the Son (Jesus Christ), and the Holy Spirit.
+Each person is God, whole and entire, distinct, but of one “substance, essence or nature’ (in this terminology, “nature” is what one is, while “person” is who one is).

-The Habit of Being is a collection of Flannery O'Connor's letters.
-Learn more about the book on Amazon.
-See above at 15:30 for more about O'Connor.
+48:35 The Habit of Being is a collection of Flannery O’Connor’s letters.
+See above at 15:30 for more about O’Connor.

-The Entertainer is a 1957 play by English playwright John Osborne (1929-94), about Archie Rice, an angry middle-aged music-hall performer with a failing career.
-The original production starred famed actor Laurence Olivier (1907-89), who also starred in a 1960 movie adaptation.
-Learn more about The Entertainer here.
-Read about John Osborne here, and Sir Laurence Olivier here.
+54:15 The Entertainer is a 1957 play by English playwright John Osborne (1929–1994), about Archie Rice, an angry middle-aged music-hall performer with a failing career.
+The original production starred famed actor Laurence Olivier (1907–1989), who also starred in a 1960 movie adaptation.

 Audio Extra: Taking the Narrative Seriously